smastrom/react-rating/README.md

 ### I passed an array of SVGs but the stroke width looks different for each item.

-This package enforces you to use icons from the same package and author to keep design consistency.
+When passing different shapes for each rating item, this package forces you to use icons from the same package and author to keep design consistency.
 Be sure you are doing that.

 You can find clean, attribution-free SVG collections at [SVG Repo](https://www.svgrepo.com/collections/monocolor).

-### I keep getting the error "svgChildNodes is not a valid JSX element".
+### I keep getting the error "itemShapes" is not a valid JSX element".

 Check that you are passing a JSX element and not a functional component: